Hidive: AMC acquisition

-Hidive was part of AMC Networks' acquisition of Sentai in January 2022.
+Hidive was part of the AMC Global Media (then known as AMC Networks) acquisition of Sentai in December 2021, which was announced a month later in January 2022.

 In November 2023, the service announced that it will end service in certain areas outside North America, which went into effect later in December.

 In March 2024, Hidive's website was updated with a new user interface.
 New features were also added, such as offline viewing, updated history queues, and the ability to create multiple customized watchlists.
 It later brought back the schedule and customized profiles features in August, both of which were features that were previously available prior to the major update of the site.

 Programming

-At launch, Hidive featured much of the same content as Anime Network Online, which in-itself featured notable titles licensed by A.D.
+At launch, Hidive featured much of the same content that was on its Anime Network Online predecessor, which in-itself featured notable titles licensed by A.D.
 Vision and its successor, Sentai Filmworks.

+In some cases, Hidive would sometimes stream anime that are not licensed by Sentai; notable examples of this includes their streaming of The Promised Neverland in January 2019, (Note: Which is originally licensed by Aniplex of America.) and Pon no Michi in January 2026.
+(Note: Animation Digital Network also streamed it internationally on the YouTube channel.)

 In September 2022, Hidive would briefly expand into original programing when it co-premiered the AMC+ original series Pantheon.

 ANIME x HIDIVE

 In April 2022, AMC announced the development of a Hidive-branded Free ad-supported streaming television (FAST) channel called "ANIME x HIDIVE", which would feature content licensed by Sentai and seen on the Hidive streaming service.
 The channel would launch on Plex on March 10, 2023.